DeanoBurrito/northport/docs/Building.md

 The following tools are required:
 - Core utils, your system should already have these installed: `cp`, `mv`, `rm` and `mkdir`.
-- You'll need `xorriso` and a copy of the [limine bootloader](https://github.com/limine-bootloader/limine).
-See their install instructions for getting setup with limine.
-This is usually just cloning the latest binary branch and running `make` to build a copy of the `limine-deploy` tool for your system.
+- You'll need `xorriso` to generate bootable iso images.
 - A cross compiler: either a GCC cross compiler or clang is required.
 For GCC the target triplet is expected to be `x86_64-elf`, `riscv64-elf` or similar to use the default names.
 The binary names used can be changed in the root makefile  (at the very top) if yours is different.
 - For testing you will need qemu, and `gdb-multiarch` is required for debugging.
 - For building the manual, you'll also need `texlive`.

-At this point your system is setup, you'll want to edit some variables in `Config.mk` before building:
-- `TOOLCHAIN`: Select 'gcc' or 'clang'.
-- `TOOLCHAIN_PREFIX`: Only for gcc, set this to where you installed your cross compiler.
-- `TOOLCHAIN_SYSROOT`: Set this to your compiler's sysroot folder.
-Normally this is under `lib/gcc/x86_64` or `lib/gcc/riscv64`, relative to where your cross compiler is installed.
-- `LIMINE_DIR`: Where you cloned the limine repo.
-- `CPU_ARCH`: The architecture to build for.

-This file is used to store any user-facing settings.
-If you need to override the names used for the toolchain binaries, these are defined at the top of the root makefile.
-Changing them like this is not the recommended approach, but it is available should you need to.
+At this point your system has the all base tools required.
+It's recommend to check out `Config.mk` and set any options to your liking.
+This includes selecting which compiler toolchain to use, and pointing the build system to your toolchain binaries.

+You'll also need to select whether to use the development file cache or not.
+This takes care of downloading limine and any uefi (required for booting in qemu).
+If you choose *not* to use the cache, you will need to make these files available to the build system, as explained in `Config.mk`.

 ## Supported Configurations